throwrocks/throwrocks.github.io/fm-invoices/12-customer-adapter.markdown

     }
 ```

 Finally, we initialize the views in the constructor.
 Notice that the constructor accepts a `View` object.
 That `View` object will be an instance of our `item_customer` layout.
-To initialize our view variables, we use the `findviewById()` method on the `View` object.
+To initialize the individual view variables, we use the `findviewById()` method on the `View` object.

 >##### findViewById()
 >